 Exceptional hardship

-If you are suffering extreme financial hardship as a direct result of the implementation of the Local Council Tax Reduction Banded Scheme, you can make an application for a section 13A exceptional hardship award.
+If you are suffering extreme financial hardship as a direct result of the implementation of the Council Tax Reduction scheme, you can make an application for a section 13A exceptional hardship award.

 We offer a range of financial support for residents facing money difficulties, and in some cases other types of help may be more suitable.
 When you apply, we will look at your income and essential expenses to understand whether you can afford the additional Council Tax.